gcba-odin/odin/README.md

     logFile: 'sailsApp.log', // --> File name and path of the log file
     logFolder: 'logs', // --> Folder where the logs will be saved
     logLevel: 'error', // --> Log level
-    statisticsPath: 'stats' // -->Path where the statistics will be saved each month }
+    statisticsPath: 'stats', // -->Path where the statistics will be saved each month
+    backupFolder: 'backups' // --> Folder where the backups will be saved }
 ```